 SB 1431 would require a minimum specific stop-loss deductible of \$95,000 per person, and an aggregate attachment point of \$19,000 per individual for employers with 50 or fewer employees.
 This means that a small employer would have to incur \$95,000 in claims before seeking reimbursement from the stop-loss carrier, for each individual.
 Those attachment points basically eliminate the option to self-insure, even if you have an excellent candidate for self-insurance.
 In addition, those employers who have been self-insured at lower specific and aggregate attachment points for many years would likely lose the option in the future, as they likely would not be able to afford the additional risks.
 I personally have two clients in that position, should this bill be signed into law.
 One has successfully maintained a \$45,000 specific stop-loss policy (which started as low as \$20,000 over 20 years ago), and the other, a \$50,000 specific (which started out at \$25,000).
 The latter was, incidentally, a larger group that reduced in size due to the economy and a merger, and is now just under 50 lives.
-If this bill become law, it is conceivable that they would have to terminate their self-insured plan, even after years of success, with little notice, and have to pay run-out claims (claims incurred during the plan year that are paid after the plan year ends) after the plan is forced to terminate, for a period of three to six months, plus incur the simultaneous costs of purchasing a fully insured plan for their employees; one with likely lower benefit levels and higher costs than their current self-insured plans.
+If this bill become law, it is conceivable that they would have to terminate their self-insured plan, even after years of success, with little notice, and have to pay run-out claims (claims incurred during the plan year that are paid after the plan year ends) after the plan is forced to terminate, for a period of three to six months, plus incur the simultaneous costs of purchasing a fully insured plan.
 In essence, they would pay double for about six months...
 Why/how, please tell me, does this possibly make sense?
 And now, with the May 1 amendments, how will that work?
 My clients aren't the only ones that had stop-loss placed since January 1, 2012, and all of them now are at risk.
-How do you retroactively make something illegal that was sold and implemented months before the bill was signed into law?
+How do you

-I reached out to fellow CAHU and NAHU colleague David Fear, Sr. recently, and asked for some of his thoughts on SB 1431.
+I reached out to CAHU and NAHU colleague David Fear, Sr. recently, and asked for some of his thoughts on SB 1431.
 I asked Dave "As a past president of CAHU and NAHU, and a former Legislative Chair and Leg Council member, you've seen your share of legislative battles.
 How do you think SB 1431 measures up, and how serious of a situation do you see this as for California employers?"
 Dave responded, "I think SB-1431 is an important issue for two reasons: First, it's about the State's indirect regulation of self-insured plans for a specific segment of employers.
 There are long standing court rulings that clearly indicate the States cannot do this.
 Employers of ALL SIZES should be concerned about this attempt.
 Second, this measure is an attempt by the Insurance Commissioner to 'protect' the soon-to-be-operational California State Health Benefit Exchange from perceived adverse selection by healthy small employers who may opt to self-insure their benefits and would force them to only purchase fully insured products, primarily through the Exchange."